-Applicants are required to take the Medical College Admissions Test (MCAT).
+The Medical College Admissions Test (MCAT) is required for Admissions to ATSU-SOMA.
 The MCAT examines knowledge and skill in areas such as biology, math, reading, and problem-solving.
 A pre-medical advisor can assist applicants in scheduling and preparing for this examination.

 Most applicants major in the sciences, such as biology or chemistry, in their undergraduate studies.
 However, applicants may major in any area as long as they meet the minimum course and grade requirements and demonstrate their potential for successfully completing an osteopathic medical curriculum.